 The Corporation recognizes revenue on its financial instruments in accordance with IFRS 9.
-Revenue is recognized when and only when, the Corporation becomes party to the monthly distributions related to the instruments.
+Revenue is recognized when and only when, the Corporation becomes party to the monthly distributions related to the instruments and collection is reasonably assured.

 Financial Instruments

 Recognition and Initial Measurement